From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Finite-horizon Restless Bandits and Our Reformulation

 A critical shift occurs in online learning: \emph{the homogeneous agent assumption is often dropped to model more realistic, heterogeneous environments}.
 Under heterogeneity, these different approximation policies are no longer equivalent and will achieve different asymptotic performance levels.
 Consequently, comparing the regret magnitudes of different online algorithms is not meaningful when they target different reference policies (e.g., one converging to WIP versus another converging to an LP-based policy), as they are measuring convergence to fundamentally different benchmarks.
 This reality reframes the meaning of regret in RBs.
 It is not an absolute measure of sub-optimality, but a relative measure of the \emph{convergence rate to a chosen reference policy $\bm\pi^e$}.
 We formalize this idea below: \begin{definition}[Regret as Convergence Rate] Let $\bm\pi^e$ be the reference policy that an online algorithm $\omega$ aims to converge to.
 We define the regret of $\omega$ relative to this reference policy over horizon $T$ as $\mathcal{R}_l^{\bm\pi^e}(\bm\omega)$:\footnote{Appendix~\ref{app:generalized_regret} extends this definition to episodic settings, which is common in online RBs.}

-\end{definition} Here, $l^m(s_t^m, a_{t+1}^m)$ serves as an instantaneous performance metric.
-Def.~\ref{def:regret} uses the cumulative difference in this loss to measure the \emph{convergence rate of the online algorithm $\bm\omega$ to the reference policy $\bm\pi^e$}.
-This intrinsically links the choice of the loss function $l^m$ to the objective of $\bm\pi^e$.
+where $l^m(s_t^m, a_{t+1}^m)$ serves as an instantaneous performance metric where the choice of $l^m$ depends on the objective of $\bm\pi^e$, which we elaborate below.
+For heterogeneous agents with single-episode finite horizons, existing RB oracle policies are not optimal and hence not comparable.
+Thus, the regret $\mathcal{R}_l^{\bm{\pi}^e}(\bm{\omega})$ measures the \emph{convergence rate of the learning algorithm $\omega$ to its corresponding oracle (or reference) policy $\bm\pi^e$}, where sublinear regret implies that $\omega$ converges to $\bm\pi^e$ within sublinear time. \end{definition} The choice of the loss function $l^m$ is directly linked to the objective of $\bm\pi^e$.
 For instance, in MAB, if $\bm\pi^e$ targets reward maximization, $l$ is immediate reward \citep{auer2002finite}; if $\bm\pi^e$ targets thresholding, $l$ penalizes action on arms below threshold \citep{feng2024satisficing}.
 Thus, $l$ always measures how well online algorithms are achieving the corresponding objectives of $\bm\pi^e$. \begin{remark} The interpretation of regret as a convergence rate appears implicitly in prior work.
 For example, \citet{wang2023optimistic} use Def.~\ref{def:regret} with $\bm\pi^e$ as WIP, while \citet{xiong2022reinforcement} use it with $\bm\pi^e$ as the infinite-horizon average-reward optimal policy. \end{remark}